Do you know about dangerous waters?

-DID YOU KNOW that even a little bit of water in the wrong place can be downright dangerous?
+DID YOU KNOW that even a little bit of water in the wrong place can be the result of dangerous waters?

 That’s right.
 You want your home to be clean and dry, but once in awhile, it happens… a pipe breaks, a basement floods, or a roof doesn’t do its job and the water comes right in.